beatcracker/toptout/README.md

 ### [Flutter](https://flutter.dev/)

-> If you have not opted-out of Flutter’s analytics and crash reporting, when a flutter command crashes it attempts to send a crash report to Google in order to help Google contribute improvements to Flutter over time.
+> If you have not opted-out of Flutter's analytics and crash reporting, when a flutter command crashes it attempts to send a crash report to Google in order to help Google contribute improvements to Flutter over time.

 - [Telemetry details](https://flutter.dev/docs/reference/crash-reporting)
 - [Privacy policy](https://policies.google.com/privacy)